seananderson/citations-talk/README.md

 This is a good time to think about what that *one thing* is that someone else is going to cite your paper for.
 Make sure to hit the reader over the head with that one thing multiple times.

-If you cite, you should read it.
+If you cite it you should read it.
 At least skim it and have a good grasp of the paper yourself.
-I.e. don't rely on someone else's interpretation.
+Don't rely on someone else's interpretation.
 This is a great opportunity to handle some old books in the library.

 ## Keeping up with stuff